jan-carreras/books/README.md

 # Books I've read so far

-This is a comprehensive list of books I've read.

-⭐️ the ones that would recommend
+This is a comprehensive list of books I've read. ⭐️ are the ones that would recommend

 # 2021